-8. As regards the preparatory work for the commissioning of the EWC of SCL and KTE, CE/RD1-3 plays an important role in overseeing and coordinating with relevant authorities for the overall testing and commissioning programme.
-In addition, regular meetings with representatives of THB, HyD and MTRCL are held to discuss details of the commissioning arrangement a year prior to the commissioning of the railway lines.
-CE/RD1-3 will attend different task groups with THB and members from various relevant departments discussing issues relating to railway safety and security concern, as well as service readiness prior to the commissioning of both the EWC of SCL and KTE.
-Prior to the commencement of the operation of the EWC of SCL, CE/RD1-3 also needs to render support to THB in discussing matters relating to the Service Concession with MTRCL, which involve sensitive financial, commercial and operational information.
+9. As regards the preparatory work for the commissioning of EWC of SCL and KTE, CE/RD1-3 plays an important role in overseeing and coordinating with relevant establishments for the overall testing and commissioning programme.
+In addition, regular meetings with representatives of THB, HyD and MTRCL at General Manager level are held to discuss details of the commissioning arrangement a year prior to the opening of the railway lines.
+CE/RD1-3 will attend different task groups with THB and members from various relevant departments discussing issues relating to railway safety and security concern, as well as service readiness prior to the commissioning of both EWC of SCL and KTE.
+Prior to the commencement of the railway operation of EWC of SCL, CE/RD1-3 also needs to provide support to THB for discussing matters relating to the Service Concession with MTRCL, which involve sensitive financial, commercial and operational information.